JanMalch/roar/README.md

 ## Install

-Download the standalone binary from the releases page and just run it.
+Download the standalone binary from the latest [v0.6.0 release page](https://github.com/JanMalch/roar/releases/tag/v0.6.0) and just run it.
 No installation required.

 ## Usage